GlorexKoya/Aldi-Retail-Analysis-Project/README.md

 - What is the revenue trend across the months?
 - Which products generate the most revenue?
 - Which stores generate the highest revenue?
-- On which days do we record the highest sales?
+- On which days does ALDI record the highest sales?
 - In which stores does each product sell the most?

 ## 🧩 Process